Preschool Letter G

 We used our much loved Alphabet Play Dough Mats to finger trace…

-And then we used white board markers…
+And then ee used white board tp trace inside each letter.

 Filip also did a letter identification worksheet using dot paints.